Network Analysis of Audit Partner Rotation

 51 Pages Posted: 20 Dec 2017 Last revised: 20 Mar 2021

 Date Written: November 15, 2018

-Although mandatory audit partner rotation has become prevalent worldwide, prior empirical research seldom considers the role that rotated-off incumbent partners play in shaping the selection of their successors.
+Although mandatory audit partner rotation has become prevalent worldwide, prior empirical research seldom considers how the successor partners are identified and the economic consequences of different rotation strategies.
 We examine the importance of internal networks to the selection of successor partners and the underlying incentives in the selection process in China, which affords an opportune testing ground for analyzing our research questions.
-We find that incumbent partners are more likely to prefer familiar partnersevident in prior teamwork experienceas successors.
-Further, this phenomenon is more pronounced when the client is more attractive to the incumbent partner, the engagement information is more complex, and there is a lack of alternative channels to transfer client information to the successor.
-These results are consistent with both the client retention incentive and the information transfer incentive.
-Reinforcing the above interpretations, we find that post-rotation audit quality improves and engagements are more likely to be rotated back to the incumbent partner later when the successor partner is familiar with the incumbent.
-This evidence enriches our understanding of the production of audit services in audit firms and contributes to the public policy discourse on partner rotation.
+We find that candidate partners who are familiar with the incumbents—evident in prior teamwork experience—are more likely to be selected as successors.
+This phenomenon is more pronounced when the audit engagement is more complex, client-specific knowledge is not readily available to the succeeding partner, and the engagement is more attractive to the audit firm.
+These results are consistent with auditors’ incentive to facilitate information transfer and maintain client satisfaction after the transition.
+Reinforcing this interpretation, we find that successor–incumbent familiarity is associated with better post-rotation audit-reporting quality and less frequent client defections without undermining the quality of the audited financial statements.
+Enriching our understanding of the production of audit services in audit firms, our analysis contributes to the public policy discourse on partner rotation.

 Keywords: Network; Audit partner rotation; Client retention; Information transfer

 Suggested Citation: Suggested Citation